How frugal were people during the Great Depression? It was a time of hardship and uncertainty.

 Another frugal way to entertain yourself is by watching the clouds or stars in the sky.
 You can also make your own kites and go flying with them, especially if you live near a park or beach.

 Lastly, you can read books instead of going out to see movies.
 There are many ways that frugality plays an important role in frugal living.
-There are many frugal living tips from the Great Depression that can be used to entertain yourself today.
+Many frugal living tips from the Great Depression can be used to entertain yourself today.

 Wear layers of clothing to stay warm.